 - A record is deleted

-Every program will be different, but in general, you’ll have the option to create, customize, name, and assign tasks from within your CRM tool.
+Every program will be different, but in general, you’ll have the option to create, customize, name, and assign tasks from within your sales management tool.

 Workflows can be set to run in real-time or in the background.
 The program you use may recommend that you let processes run in the background to save computing power, but you should choose whichever option works best for your needs.